Home

 Phase 4: Performance Review & Iteration (Monthly)

 The content partner tracks metrics: engagement rate, comment sentiment, click-through rates, profile views.
-Each month, the partner and founder review performance and adjust:
+Each month, the partner and founder review performance and adjust: are certain topics resonating more than others?
+Are CTA lines driving action?
+Should the posting frequency increase or decrease?
+What questions are followers asking in comments?

 This feedback loop ensures the strategy stays sharp and responsive.

-What Makes a Great Content Partner for Founders (vs. Generic Copywriters)
+What Makes a Great Content Partner for Founders

 Voice Matching: Keeping It Authentic